 Although poor nursery stock may be the culprit in some plant failures in the landscape, problems often arise from too much or too little water applied too often or too infrequently.
 The recommendations to irrigate "regularly" are too vague to be useful to the average landscape manager or home gardener.
-Recommendations for irrigation will necessarily vary by soil type, since soils vary by texture in their water-holding capacity, at field capacity, and in how much of that water is available to plants.
+Recommendations for irrigation will necessarily vary by soil type, since soils vary by texture in their water-holding capacity, or field capacity, and in how much of that water is available to plants.
 Clay soils hold more total water than sandy or loamy soils, but the amount of unavailable water is also high.
-Irrigation controllers using weather-based models calculate and trigger an irrigation event when a site has reached 100% of the management allowable depletion, or MAD, usually at around 50% of the soil's plant available water (PAW).
-This is roughly the point at which water becomes increasingly difficult for plants to extract, and when 100% of available water is reached, it is therefore called the permanent wilting point (PWP).
-The issue here is that PWP varies by soil type, with clay soils holding their water more tightly than sandy soils, and therefore at both extreme ends of the soil-type spectrum soils have a PAW number that is less than 50% of the WHC.
+Irrigation controllers using weather-based models calculate and trigger an irrigation event when a site has reached 100% of the management allowable depletion, or MAD, usually at around 50% of the soil's total water holding capacity (WHC).
+This is roughly the point below which plants are no longer able to extract water from the soil, and is therefore called the permanent wilting point (PWP).
+The issue here is that PWP varies by soil type, with clay soils holding their water more tightly than sandy soils, and therefore having a MAD number that is less than 50% of the WHC.
 Sandy soils hold less total water, and therefore require a shorter interval between irrigations since, given the same weather conditions, they will reach the MAD sooner.
-This study was duplicated in silty clay loam and fine sandy loam soils to provide more breadth to the applicability of the resulting guidelines.
+This study was duplicated in clay and sandy soils to provide more breadth to the applicability of the guidelines.